You can still enjoy the finer things in life.

 The Naked Finn’s owner Tan Ken Loon has an obsession with sourcing for the best seafood in the world, yet he still manages to keep prices affordable.

-Our choice of mains: the sweet eight-piece farmed Giant Tiger Prawns (S$30) coated in salted egg yolk sauce, and the Secreto Iberico Pork – a lean cut of meat that’s grilled and served with a side of in-house dried solefish salt (S$30).
+Our choice of mains: the sweet ten-piece farmed Giant Tiger Prawns ($36) grilled on sea salt over cast iron griddle, and the Secreto Iberico Pork – a lean cut of meat that’s grilled and served with a side of in-house dried solefish salt ($30).

 Delight in traditional tapas and paella at La Taperia, a Spanish restaurant by the beloved Les Amis Group.

 Some suggestions for the tapas are the Croquettes ($4 per piece) – filled with suckling pig bechamel and chunky bits of Iberico ham, or charcoal grilled Welsh lamp rump, with piquillo pepper and natural jus.
 Indulge in the chocolate Marquise, topped with baked almond praline to end your meal.

 La Tapería Wine & Tapas

 #02-10/11, 1 Scotts Rd, 228208

 If you haven’t yet acquainted yourself with Argentinean cuisine, it’s about time you should.
 Go for boCHINche’s Gordal olives with orange and criolla sauce ($9).
 Next comes a skillet of bubbling Provoleta Cheese, garnished with almonds and drenched in oregano honey ($18).
 There’s focaccia bread to go with it – it’s simple and addictive.